 Scrape social media to understand Amazon customers

 As I mentioned earlier, social media sites provide great supplemental data to Amazon sellers.
 Big Data can help you understand certain demographic details about customers and reviews help you understand the pros and cons of your experience, but social media helps you understand peoples’ deeper interests and desires.
-Especially for sellers in niche markets, scraping sites like Twitter and Instagram helps you understand what products people are looking for or problems to solve.
+Especially for sellers in niche markets, scraping social media sites helps you understand what products people are looking for or problems to solve.
 You can also gather information on who people are following and followed by.
 For example, you might notice a trend of people mentioning the same design flaw, which you can then fix and market to those same customers.

 Use other eCommerce sites for comparison